claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/event-tracking.md

         );

         parent::__construct($blog->getResourceNode(), $details);

-        $this->isDisplayedInWorkspace(true);
     }

+    /**
+     * @return array
+     */
+    public function getRestriction()
+    {
+        return array(self::DISPLAYED_WORKSPACE);
     }
+}
 ```

 By default all logs are not displayed on vizualisation interface.
-To see them you have to define is they can be display in Admin or in Workspace by calling one, the two or none of
+To see them you have to define their displaying restirctions.
-the methods `isDisplayedInAdmin` and `isDisplayedInWorkspace`.
+To do it you have to define the `getRestriction` method on your event log class and make it return an array of where you want it to be displayed.
+There is two constants at your disposal in the class, `DISPLAYED_ADMIN` and `DISPLAYED_WORKSPACE`.

 Somme classes you can extend of exist to ease the class creation, here is the list and what they are for:
  * `AbstractLogResourceEvent` for event log associate to a resource